Three dead, four seriously injured in mudslide in Gurugram | Law-Order

 Three dead, four seriously injured in mudslide in Gurugram

-Three female labourers were killed while four others were critically injured after being trapped in a mudslide at the site where they were digging a pond at Pataudi area here on Tuesday, police said.According to police, the incident took place around 1030 am when a mound of mud, around six feet high, fell on eight labourers digging a pond in Darapur village here.
+Police said that an FIR has been registered against the village sarpanch and block secretary for alleged negligence at Pataudi Police Station.According to police, the incident took place around 1030 am when a mound of mud, around six feet high, fell on eight labourers digging a pond at Darapur village here.

 - Country: